Costa Rica - Just to Save Prado

 Then we’re on the way to explore El Arenal volcano.
 Strange for a country promoting so intensively all kinds of outdoor activities in their national parks, in Costa Rica it’s not really possible to go for extended hikes in these areas.
 It seems it’s more oriented to pretty high entrance fees for the parks.
 And to make it worse they follow the strange policy to ask foreigners 10 times more than locals.
 Can you imagine we would ask in Swizzyland each’n’every Chinese to pay 2000$ for the short drive up to Jungfraujoch.
 We locals would be happy – no more need to pay taxes in Swizzyland.
 Whatever, shame on you honorable Government of Costa Rica for such a policy to discriminate poor tourists.

 Despite this all, we’re at the national park entrance.
 Somehow even willing to pay the exorbitant entrance fee.
 Strange, but true you can only pay with a credit card.
 And who the hell goes hiking with a credit card.

 Finally, we waive the famous El Arenal National Park, go a little further to the Arenal Observation Lodge.
 They have an extensive network of jungle trails – of course again, accessible only after payment of a hefty entrance fee.

 Then we’re ready to sneak around.
 Mainly on slightly overdeveloped paths reminding us to certain US national parks.

-A last glimpse of El Arnal Volcano – and we’re on the way back to La Fortuna.
+A last glimpse of El Arenal Volcano – and we’re on the way back to La Fortuna.

 Santa Elena, 14th March

 We move on.
 To Santa Elena.
 To visit the famous cloud forests of Monteverde.
-Another so-called highlight of each and every Costa Rica trip.
+Another so-called highlight of each and every Costa Rican trip.

 A last chance to admire La Fortuna.
 Not really a beauty; rather a cluster of hotels, souvenir shops, tour operators, and whatever poor tourists may need.